 Language of Materials

 Conditions Governing Access

-In 1995, when Yale received more than four thousand silver-gelatin prints from David Plowden, Mr. Plowden designated the works as "Exhibition," "Reproducible," and "Study" prints.
+In 1995, when Yale received more than 4,000 silver-gelatin prints from David Plowden, Mr. Plowden designated the works as "Exhibition," "Reproducible," and "Study" prints.
 Exhibition prints may be publically exhibited and, with appropriate permission, reproduced.
 Reproducible prints, with appropriate permission, may be reproduced.
-Study prints may only be examined but never reproduced.
+Study prints may be examined but never reproduced.
 Reproducible and Study prints sometimes represent early prints of images that are also represented by Exhibition prints.
 In other cases, they may be the only print in the collection from a particular negative.

 Box 177 (computer disk): Restricted fragile material.
 Reference copies of electronic files may be requested.
 Consult Access Services for further information.

 Conditions Governing Use

 Gift of David Plowden, 2002, 2006, and 2018.